 There are several best practices for secure Amazon EC2.
 Following are few of them.

-Use AWS Identity and Access Management (AM) to control access to your AWS resources.
+Use AWS Identity and Access Management (IAM) to control access to your AWS resources.

 Restrict access by only allowing trusted hosts or networks to access ports on your instance.